camunda/camunda-docs-manual/site/src/documents/guides/installation-guide/camunda-cycle/chapters/00-introduction/00-introduction.html.md

 <div class="alert alert-warning">
   <p><strong>Note</strong></p>
   <p>We do not recommend to install Camunda Cycle together with the other platform components (webapps, engine, REST API) on the same runtime environment.
-Such a combined installation is not supported.</p>
+A combined installation of designtime and runtime components on a single environment is not supported.</p>
 </div>